BD-WAN/BD-WAN.github.io/index.md

 ---
 # Overview

-**Blockchain-Defined Wide Area Networks** (BD-WAN): **BD-WAN** integrates blockchain with Software-Defined WAN (SD-WAN) for a secure, scalable virtualization of WAN transport technologies.
+**Blockchain-Defined Wide Area Networks** (BD-WAN):
+**BD-WAN** integrates blockchain with Software-Defined WAN (SD-WAN) for a secure, scalable virtualization of WAN transport technologies.
 Among the unique features (not available with most SD-WAN architectures):
-{: .mt-6}
+{: .mt-4}

+- First world serverless SD-WAN concept.

+- Smart and efficient adoption of Blockchain for telco industry.

+- Quantum resistant level of security.

 - The ability to dynamically establish and tear down logical and physical circuits so customers pay only for what they consume.

-- Inter-Domain MPLS Traffic Engineering via blockchain (near zero time delay).

 - Trusted per-usage billings that are verified and hard-coded over the blockchain.

-- Full visibility and control over all transport facilities either via Fiber to the Premises (FTTP) or via partnership with key telco operators and metro Ethernet providers worldwide.

-- Bringing public cloud and content services seamlessly to the customers' doorstep as part of the standard offering.
+- Carrier agnostic.

+- No more expensive private cirucuits are needed.
+{: .md-6}
+BD-WAN is a step ahead in Software Defined networks approach.
+Our main goals are security and ease-of-use.
+We offer a reliable solution, with a fresh view on important sides of the technology.
+Blockchain brings in the uniqueness, by leveraging the complexity of SD-WAN on it's shoulders.